mohammed-dawoud/Privacy-Preserving-Processing-of-Boolean-Functions-Using-TFHE/README.md

 # Citations
-To cite Privacy-Preserving-Processing-of-Boolean-Functions-Using-TFHE in academic papers, please use the following entry:
+To cite <b>Privacy-Preserving-Processing-of-Boolean-Functions-Using-TFHE<\b> in academic papers, please use the following entry:

 ```text